Marie-Anne Barbel: British rule

 At the end of the Seven Years' War, New France became a part of the British empire.
 This event, and the war preceding it, damaged Barbel's commercial career.
-First of all, a lot of her real estate in Quebec was damaged from the bombing, including her store in Place Royal.
-After years of stalling, in 1765, she decides to dissolve her community of property.
-This means that her children will finally receive their inheritance from the deceased father.
-When Louis Fornel initially died, Barbel decided not to dissolve the community of property because some of her children were still young.
+Much of her real estate in Quebec was damaged from the bombing, including her store in Place Royal.
+After years of stalling, in 1765, she decided to dissolve her community of property.
+This meant that her children would finally receive their inheritance from the deceased father.
+When Fornel initially died, Barbel decided not to dissolve the community of property because some of her children were still young.

 Final years

-After years of working, Barbel is effectively in retirement from 1777 to 1793.
+After years of working, Barbel was effectively in retirement from 1777 to 1793.
 During this period, her son Jean-Louis died in 1784.
 Also, her daughter died in 1793.
-Finally, on the 16 of November 1793, Marie-Anne Barbel died at the age of 90.
+On 16 November 1793, Barbel died at the age of 90.

 Legacy

-Barbel's life in business gives a close look at a woman functioning in the merchant class.
-An inventory of Marie-Anne's property in 1770 shows she lived a relatively bourgeois life and maintained several properties in settlement at Quebec.
+Barbel's life in business gave a close look at a woman functioning in the merchant class.
+An inventory of Barbel's property in 1770 showed she lived a relatively bourgeois life and maintained several properties in settlement at Quebec.
 Despite serious losses during the Seven Years' War, she was able to divide a solid estate amongst the heirs on her retirement in 1777.
-According to scholar Lilianne Plamondon, Marie-Anne Barbel's life is an example of the diverse kinds of women that existed in New France.
+According to scholar Lilianne Plamondon, Barbel's life is an example of the diverse kinds of women that existed in New France.
 In the history of New France, much attention is given to women such as Marguerite Bourgeoys, Marie de l'Incarnation, and Jeanne Mance.
 These were all religious figures who influenced public life.
 However, there were numerous important women who took up important roles in the economic life of New France.
 Barbel was not an exception, and many women had prominent business roles.